ioccc-src/winner/faq.md

 <div id="orig_c">
-### FAQ 4.4: What is the meaning of the file ending in .orig.c in IOCCC entries?
+### What is the meaning of the file ending in .orig.c in IOCCC entries?
 </div>

 Due to the fact that the original code has sometimes had to change these files